Charles Best (medical scientist): Co-discovery of insulin

-In 1923, the Nobel Prize Committee honoured Banting and J. J. R. Macleod with the Nobel Prize in Medicine for the discovery of insulin, ignoring Best and Collip.
+In 1923, the Nobel Prize Committee honoured Banting and John Macleod with the Nobel Prize in Medicine for the discovery of insulin, ignoring Best and Collip.
 Banting chose to share half of the prize money with Best.
 The key contribution by Collip was recognised in the Nobel speech of MacLeod, who also gave one-half of his prize money to Collip.
-In 1972 the Nobel Foundation officially conceded that omitting Best was a mistake.
+However, "if Banting was hoping that this might offer Best some consolation for not having shared in the prize, he was mistaken.
+Best’s resentment at having been overlooked began to irritate Banting", to the point that Banting stated in 1941 "If I don’t come back and they give my [Professorial] Chair to that son-of-a-bitch Best, I’ll never rest in my grave", shortly before Banting boarded a plane for the UK which crashed and killed him.
+After Banting's death, Best "claimed that the crucial innovation of using alcohol to remove toxic impurities had largely been his own", even though this had actually been Collip's key contribution.
+In 1972, an official history of the Nobel Committee declared that omitting Best might have been a mistake.
 In fact, Best was not considered because he was never nominated.
-Nomination for a Nobel Prize can only be made by certain individuals, including former recipients of the Prize, and his central role along with Banting was simply not known to those who had the ability to make nominations.
+Nomination for a Nobel Prize can only be made by certain individuals, including former recipients of the Prize, and his central role along with Banting was not known to those who had the ability to make nominations.
 Best was subsequently nominated for the 1950 Nobel Prize in physiology based on his work on choline and heparin.